 If the word sushi is combined with the preceding word (and together they form a new word), it is pronounced and written in the Latin alphabet as zushi.
 Also, if a woman talks about sushi in Japanese, she usually call it osushi, adding the prefix o-, which softens the word, thus gives it some sort of elegance.

 Nigiri (or actually nigirizushi / nigiri-zushi) is one of the most common type of sushi.
 The name simply explains the concept of this sushi.
-Nigiri means “to grasp” and nigirizushi is a hand-made oval portion of rice covered with the piece of fish, seafood or Japanese omelette.
+Nigiri means “to grasp” and nigirizushi is a hand-made oval portion of rice with the piece of fish, seafood or Japanese omelette on the top.
 Between rice and topping there should be a bit of wasabi.
 (Wasabi is green Japanese horseradish).

 Makizushi (巻 き 寿司)

-Makizushi can be divided due to its size or way of rolling.
+We divide makizushi into several types due to the size or way of rolling.
 The types of makizushi are as following:

 The name hosomaki / hoso-maki comes from the word meaning “thin”.
 Hosomaki is the smallest sushi.
 Its size (diameter) is about 2-3 cm.
 Most often it is a single-component roll.
-Due to the small size, this type of sushi is ideally suited as a dish for children.
+Due to the small size, this type of sushi is a prefect dish for children.

 The name chūmaki / chū-maki comes from the word meaning “middle” or “medium”.
 And chūmaki is the medium size makizushi.
 Its size (diameter) is about 3-4 cm.
 Usually it is a multi-component roll.

 The name futomaki / futo-maki comes from the word meaning “thick” or fat”.
 Futomaki is the largest size makizushi.
 Due to the large diameter (about 4-6 cm) and small thickens (about 1 cm) the pieces of futomaki are quite flat.
 It is a multi-component roll.
-Sometimes the fill components are arranged in patterns – eg. flowers.
+Sometimes the fill components create patterns – eg. flowers.

 The name uramaki means something like “inverted maki” or “reversed maki“.
 This is the sort of roll, in which the additives and nori seaweed are inside, while rice forms the outer shell.

-Gunkanmaki / gunkan-maki is the “tube” made od pressed seaweed nori filled with rice (bottom layer) and toppings.
-Gunkanmaki is a popular form of serving roe, especially the sea urchin roe or salmon roe.
+Gunkanmaki / gunkan-maki is the “tube” of pressed seaweed nori, filled with rice (bottom layer) and toppings.
+I is a popular way to serve roe, especially the sea urchin roe or salmon roe.
 Some sources consider gunkanmaki as the special type of nigirizushi, though.
-It is a bit like nigiri piece wrapped in nori flake.
+It is a bit like a nigiri piece, but wrapped in nori flake.

-Ehōmaki name can be translated as the “lucky direction roll”.
-It is a roll composed of seven ingredients that are considered to be lucky.
+Ehōmaki in Japanese means more or less the “lucky direction roll”.
+These rolls contain seven ingredients considered to be lucky.
 The typical ingredients include among others: eel, egg, kanpyō (dried shavings of calabash) and shītake mushrooms.
 Japanese people often eat ehōmaki rolls on setsubun (day before the beginning of spring) to get lucky and successful in the forthcoming time.
 They don’t cut this roll before eating!

 Don’t call Korean kimbap a sushi!

 Some confuse Japanese futomaki and Korean kimbap (gimbap).
-But Korean kimbap‘s rice is not seasoned with sugar, vinegar and mirin.
+But preparation of Korean kimbap‘s rice does not include seasoning with sugar, vinegar and mirin.
 Besides, the additives in kimbap may include meat other than fish (eg. spam) or carrot – the ingredients that don’t appear in sushi.
 Kimbap may look similar to futomaki but it is a different dish.

 The next few types of sushi are not very popular outside the Japan, however it is worth to know them.
 And you definitely should try them if you have the occasion.

-The temaki (or actually temakizushi / temaki-zushi) is a cone made of pressed seaweed nori that is filled with toppings.
+The temaki (or actually temakizushi / temaki-zushi) is a cone of pressed seaweed nori, filled with toppings.
 The toppings in temakizushi may include fish, roe or other seafood, Japanese omelette (tamago-yaki), Japanese mashrooms (eg. shītake), etc.

 Name chirashizushi / chirashi-zushi (or barazushi, barachirashi) stands for “scattered sushi”.
-Basically it is a rice served in bowl, that is topped with a variety of raw fish, other seafood, tofu and vegetable garnishes, including local specialties like lotus root, shītake mushrooms, etc.
+Basically, it is a bowl of rice with a variety of raw fish, other seafood, tofu and vegetable garnishes, including local specialties like lotus root, shītake mushrooms, etc., on the top.

 Oshizushi / oshi-zushi is a sushi formed in the shape of a cube.
 The shape is obtained thanks to a special form called oshibako, in which rice and additives of one kind are pressed.
-This type od sushi is popular in the Kansai region.
-Oshizushi is also known as battera (in Osaka prefecture), gozaemonzushi (Tottori prefecture) or kakuzushi (Hiroshima prefecture).
+The Japanese associate this type of sushi primarily with the Kansai region.
+They call oshizushi also the term battera (in Osaka prefecture), gozaemonzushi (Tottori prefecture) or kakuzushi (Hiroshima prefecture).

 The legend tells that inarizushi is named after the shintō goddess, Inari.
-Foxes, the animals devoted to Inari, which are also considered to be her messengers, are believed to have great fondness for fried tofu.
+Foxes, the animals devoted to Inari (considered to be also her messengers) are believed to have great fondness for fried tofu.
 Moreover, the inarizushi pieces have pointed corners resembling fox ears.

 Narezushi / nare-zushi is the kind of sushi with fermented fish, that was previously gutted, filled with salt and put into the barrel for a long time.

 In fact, sushi hasn’t come to Europe directly from Japan, but from the United States.
-In the United States, new varieties of sushi were created, tailored to the tastes of Americans.
-Such sushi is hardly eaten in Japan.
-And people from the West do not always realize that they are eating American style sushi (though the names may be a clue).
+In the US, the chefs has created new varieties of sushi, tailored to the tastes of Americans.
+You can hardly find such sushi in Japan.
+And people from the West do not always realize that they are eating American style sushi.
+(Though their names should be the clue.)
 American sushi includes such varieties as: